RWUSTC/RW-s-Sparse-Matrix-RREF/README.md

 ### Dependencies

 * SpaSM package installed on your pc.
+SpaSM on github: https://github.com/cbouilla/spasm
 * Better be used under ubuntu 20.04 and up.
+* Currently tested under Mathematica 12.0 and 13.0.

+### Automatic Installation

+* To install automatically, run installation.sh (DO NOT USE sudo !).

-### Installation
+### Manual Installation

-* When installing, put the SparseRREF.so to your /usr/local/lib (recommended,for the spasm library is located in the same place), and put folder SparseRREF to your /usr/local/Wolfram/Mathematica/12.X/Packages/.
+* When installing, put the SparseRREF.so to your /usr/local/lib (recommended,for the spasm library is located in the same place), and put folder SparseRREF to your /usr/local/Wolfram/Mathematica/$Version/Packages/.
 * If not work, add the following codes to your init.m (to get the path to this file, simply use        FileNameJoin[{$UserBaseDirectory, "Kernel", "init.m"}])

     $SparseRREFPath = "Your/Installation/Path/to/SparseRREF"